TSKVenkat/strive-ui/docs/README.md

-# Strive UI Documentation
+# Pulse UI Documentation

 ## Overview

-This directory contains official documentation for the Strive UI component library, a headless React UI library that prioritizes flexibility, accessibility, and developer experience.
+This directory contains official documentation for the Pulse UI component library, a headless React UI library that prioritizes flexibility, accessibility, and developer experience.

 ## Documentation Structure